Dearest Blog Reader

 the buckhorn and queen Ann's lace in a strange game of connect the dots.
 These

-hardy species had sent their twenty foot long taproots half way to China in search
+hardy species had sent their twenty foot long taproots half way to China

 As I said, on Saturday, we were on our way to celebrate